grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### Running back to the main channel in pursuit)

-"OK Sir Piero," Percy said, "it's all on you now my new fuckin' friend.
+"OK, Sir Piero," Percy said, "it's all on you now, my new fuckin' friend.
 Can you get us back to the main channel?"

-"Yes yes.
+"Yes, yes.
 You think this is the first pursuit I have done through Stilt City?
 I have a few tricks up my suit sleeves."

 Calling commands down to the control room, he completed backing the _Prospect_ into the turnaround bay, and then pushed out into the channel.
 They got a good view of the sub with the ram as they passed.
 Black-uniformed crew were running back and forth on the deck with two-meter pry bars, pushing detritus from the platform off the deck.
 The channel was too narrow for a ship that size to turn around.
 If they could get unstuck, they would still have to maneuver into the turnaround bay before they could begin to follow the _Prospect_ and the _Gnat_.